About Idaho County

 • The remote nature of Idaho County, combined with limited digital infrastructure, means most records requests are handled through direct contact with the Sheriff's Office rather than online portals.

-Arrest records in Idaho County are considered public records under Idaho Code § 74-101 et seq., the Idaho Public Records Act, which mandates that government records be open to public inspection unless specifically exempted.
+Arrest records in Idaho County are considered public records under Idaho Code § 74-101 et seq, Idaho County Public Records Act, which mandates that government records be open to public inspection unless specifically exempted.
 No tribal police agencies operate with primary jurisdiction in Idaho County itself, though the Nez Perce Tribal Police maintain jurisdiction on the nearby Nez Perce Reservation in adjacent counties and may coordinate with Idaho County Sheriff's deputies on cases involving tribal members or overlapping jurisdictional matters.

 Criminal, Arrest & Jail Records